shane030716/angular-js/Tutorial05/README.md

 `{{ expression }}`.
 So the double braces are called **Expression**

 Expressions are used to **bind** application data to html.
-It behaves in the same way as `ng-bind` derective does.
+It behaves in the same way as the `ng-bind` derective does.
 AngularJS application expressions are **pure javascript expressions** and output the data where they are used.

 * Numbers:
    `<p> Expense on books: ${{ cost * quantity }}</p>`